 Using the Alation Data Catalog to change users’ data habits, American Family delivered high-quality data that contained rich business metadata and consolidated the silos of data knowledge across the business into a centralized, dynamic single source of reference.
 American Family’s data literacy program continues to grow and has plans to include all 12,000 company employees.

-For more information on the importance of data literacy programs and suggested curricula, download the Forrester report.
-And to learn more about how the American Family Insurance leverages the Alation Data Catalog watch the replay of the “American Family Insurance: Driving Business Value from Governance Programs with Alation” webinar.
+To learn more about how the American Family Insurance leverages the Alation Data Catalog watch the replay of the “American Family Insurance: Driving Business Value from Governance Programs with Alation” webinar.